gdsc-gvp/Pyscripts/README.md

 ## Pyscripts

+It is a stockpile of amazing pyscripts which are beginner's friendly.
+It is a space where you can find or add new pyscripts.
+Get started with coding scripts in Python that you can use to create some games  or simply find a person without wearing a mask.

 ## Contributing
 This repository is contribution friendly.
 If you'd like to add or improve any algorithm, your contribution is welcome!